Brady Haran

 Brady John Haran (born 18 June 1976) is an Australian-British independent filmmaker and video journalist who produces educational videos and documentary films for his YouTube channels, the most notable being Periodic Videos and Numberphile.
 Haran is also the co-host of the Hello Internet podcast along with fellow educational YouTuber CGP Grey.
 On 22 August 2017, Haran launched his second podcast, called The Unmade Podcast, and on 11 November 2018, he launched his third podcast, The Numberphile Podcast, based on his mathematics-centered channel of the same name.

-Reporter and filmmaker
+Early career

 Brady Haran studied journalism for a year before being hired by The Adelaide Advertiser.
 In 2002, he moved from Australia to Nottingham, United Kingdom.
 In Nottingham, he worked for the BBC, began to work with film, and reported for East Midlands Today, BBC News Online and BBC radio stations.

 In 2007, Haran worked as a filmmaker-in-residence for Nottingham Science City, as part of an agreement between the BBC and the University of Nottingham.
 His "Test Tube" project started with the idea of producing a documentary about scientists and their research, but he decided to upload his raw footage to YouTube; from that point "Periodic Videos" and "Sixty Symbols" were developed.
 Haran then left the BBC to work full-time making YouTube videos.